 - True Tone display doesn't function correctly

 - Lost or degraded functionality of the ambient light sensor, causing the screen to dim or brighten incorrectly

 - Incorrect display colour calibration, such as the display appearing too yellow or blue

 * Independent Repair Providers offer out-of-warranty repair service for iPhone and Mac.
 They have access to genuine Apple parts, tools, training, service guides, diagnostics and resources.

 Important Display Message

-If you see the message below when you go to Settings > General > About, the display in your iPhone is unable to be verified.
-This message applies to iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max.
+If you see the message below when you go to Settings > General > About, the display in your iPhone cannot be verified.
+This message applies to iPhone 12, iPhone 12 mini, iPhone 12 Pro, iPhone 12 Pro Max, iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.

-Unable to verify this iPhone has a genuine Apple display.
+Unable to verify if this iPhone has a genuine Apple display.
 Learn more…

-You might see an additional notification that says, "Apple has updated the device information for this iPhone."
-This means that Apple has updated the device information maintained for your iPhone for service needs, safety analysis, and to improve future products.
+You may see an additional notification that says "Apple has updated the device information for this iPhone".
+This means that Apple has updated the device information maintained for your iPhone for servicing needs, safety analysis and to improve future products.